siavcom/web-ones-technology/README.md

   - Vue Official

 - Download the back-end framework from https://github.com/siavcom/VFP-NODE and extract it in a folder.
-- Make a company folder in the back-end folder/app/empresas/<your company name>
+- Make a company folder in the back-end folder/app/empresas/&lt;your company name`>`
 - Copy a sample folder company in the company folder
 - Rename the sample folder to your company name
 - Change the db.config.js file and use your SQL Server connection parameters